 Contact our duty line

-If any of these circumstances or ‘triggers’ apply for a child with a Child in Care legal status
+If any of these circumstances or ‘triggers’ apply for a child with a CiC legal status, contact us.

-A therapeutic practitioner/clinician will be available to take the call or call you back the same day.
-They can provide initial advice and explore next step options with you.
+When you contact our duty line, a therapeutic practitioner or clinician will be available to take your call, or return your call the same day.
+They can provide initial advice and explore 'next-step' options with you.

-PLEASE NOTE: Our duty line is not an emergency line.
+PLEASE NOTE: Our duty line is not an emergency line, please see below for recommended helplines.

 call-us-green